-Every decade has its nutritional bogeyman, and for the last 10 years it’s been carbohydrates and sugar, which are being widely blamed for the “epidemics” of weight-gain, diabetes, cardiovascular disease, cancer, non-alcoholic liver disease and dementia.
+Every decade has its nutritional bogeyman, and for the last 10 years, it’s been carbohydrates, which are being widely blamed for the “epidemics” of weight gain, diabetes, cardiovascular disease, cancer, non-alcoholic liver disease, and dementia.

 As with most things in life, it’s not that simple.
-Sure, certain types of carbohydrate may increase certain disease risks, but a lot depends on the type of carb-rich food you eat, how much you consume, and what you’re eating alongside it.
-Not to mention non-nutritional factors like stress, sleep, physical activity and the bacteria in our guts, all of which can influence how our bodies process carbs.
+Sure, certain types of carbohydrate may be associated with an increased risk of certain diseases, but a lot depends on the type of carb-rich food you eat, how much you consume, and what you’re eating alongside it.
+Not to mention non-nutritional factors like physical activity, sleep, and stress, all of which can influence how our bodies process carbs.

-Whole or minimally processed carb-rich foods like fruits, vegetables, grains and legumes contain fiber, vitamins, and minerals that are essential to good health.
-They also provide a steady source of energy, help you feel full (when they contain fiber), and make up a large proportion of the time-honored Mediterranean diet.
+Whole or minimally processed carb-rich foods like fruits, vegetables, grains, and legumes contain fiber, vitamins, and minerals that are essential to good health.
+They help you feel full, have a modest impact on your blood glucose (which is why they’re called “low-glycemic”) and thus provide a steady source of energy, and make up a large proportion of the time-honored Mediterranean diet.
 Oh — and they’re delicious!

-Pasta is somewhere in-between these extremes: while it consists of white flour and thus qualifies as a processed food, it is a single-ingredient food that has been enjoyed for thousands of years around the world.
+Pasta is somewhere in between these extremes: while it consists of white flour and thus qualifies as a refined food, it is a single-ingredient food that has been enjoyed for thousands of years around the world and has a moderate glycemic impact.

-Pasta isn’t terribly nutritious: it contains no fat and only around 8 g protein per serving (low-quality protein at that, lacking essential amino acids like lysine, threonine, and methionine).
-In fact, pasta is mostly starch: a serving contains 35 to 40 g carbohydrate.
-That’s why a plate of pasta eaten on its own or with a smidge of marinara sauce isn’t satisfying (and could spike your blood sugar), whereas pasta served with a nutritious sauce containing fat, protein and fiber can fill you up for hours.
+It isn’t terribly nutritious: it contains no fat and only around 8 g protein per serving (low-quality protein at that, lacking essential amino acids like lysine, threonine, and methionine).
+In fact, pasta is mostly starch.
+That’s why a plate of pasta eaten on its own or with a smidge of marinara sauce isn’t very filling (and could spike your blood sugar), whereas pasta served with a nutritious sauce containing fat, protein, and fiber can fill you up for hours.
 The nutrients are in the sauce; the pasta is just the “bit of fun on the side.”

-If you have elevated blood sugar or some other manifestation of insulin resistance/metabolic syndrome (which include (pre)diabetes, triglycerides over 100 mg/dL, HDL cholesterol under 40 mg/dL, fasting glucose over 99 mg/dL, hypertension, an elevated triglyceride-glucose index or an elevated waist-to-height ratio), your doctor may have told you to stop eating refined carbs, including pasta.
+If you have elevated blood sugar or some other manifestation of metabolic syndrome (which includes (pre)diabetes, triglycerides over 100 mg/dL, HDL cholesterol under 40 mg/dL, fasting glucose over 99 mg/dL, hypertension, and an elevated triglyceride-glucose index), your doctor may have told you to stop eating refined carbs, including pasta.

-But since everybody, including my metabolically challenged clients, loves pasta, and because I want to help people eat the foods they love (restriction only works so long), I decided to come up with a way for us to enjoy it occasionally without blowing our blood sugar & insulin out of the water.
-All it takes is a few minor tweaks to our usual MO:
+But since everybody, including my metabolically challenged clients, loves pasta, and because I want to help people eat the foods they love, I wanted to come up with a way for us to enjoy it without blowing our blood sugar & insulin out of the water.
+All it takes is a few minor tweaks:

 - Stick to the serving size recommended on the package